The Truth About Trail Hunting

 It is considered a temporary name only used while there is a ban on hunting.
 Hunts now claim they have changed over to “trail hunting” which is a made-up name invented after the ban to disguise the real intent of hunting wild animals.
-Trail hunts claim to follow a fox-based scent, but much evidence proves this is a lie and trail hunts continue to illegally hunt foxes.
+Trail hunts claim to follow a trail scent, but much evidence proves this is a lie and hunts continue to illegally hunt foxes.

 The “Hunting with Dogs Act 2004” came into force in February 2005.

 Some people might say this is the worst written Act in UK history, which is full of loop-holes and allows hunts to carry on killing and mostly avoid prosecution.